BassJamm/DOC-SITE/docs/How-to Guides/Azure Lighthouse Setup.md

 Below is an outline and suggestion for each relevant configuratble options for the ARM template.

 :::caution On-boarding multiple Subscriptions or Resource Groups for one client\customer.
-You need separate deployments for each subscription being onboarded, even if you are onboarding subscriptions in the same customer tenant.
-The same is true for multiple different resourece groups within a single customer.
+You can delegate multiple resource groups and subscriptions to the same delegation from the Service Providers dashboard\blade in the customer tenant.
+The documentation for this may suggest otherwise but, it does work.
 :::

 ##### Offering Name